herr-monini/ImperativeQuery/README.md

 ## Disclaimer
 There is no validation done of the queries themselves.
 Imperative Query is simply a mean to write the `.json` queries faster and with fewer errors.
 If the syntactical rules of Imperative Query are followed, then a valid `.json` will be created.
 The contents of the `.json` may be rejected by the WebDP backend.

+Use this library at your own peril: the author takes no responsibilty for *anything that is bad for you*.

 ## Syntax
+### Examples
+See the [example file](testprog.iq) for examples.

 ### Query
 An Imperative Query program is defined as a list of queries.
 Each query is written on the form: